goll72/goll.cc/site/blog/restoring-sqrt/index.md

-Note that I will be treating subtractions as operations that affect the entirety of their operands (as they do), even though in the actual circuit implementation subtraction is only done starting from the least significant set bit, as subtracting zero doesn't affect the result.
+Note that I will be treating subtractions as operations that affect the entirety of their operands (as they do), even though in the actual circuit implementation subtraction is only done starting from the least significant set bit, as subtracting a zero on the right doesn't affect the result of the rest of the subtraction, to the left.

-If you play around with a sufficiently small version of the circuit, for instance, when $ k = 3 $, you may find an interesting pattern across the numbers that are being subtracted: if you consider $ Q = 0 $, then these numbers always have the form $ 4^{t} $.
+If you play around with a sufficiently small version of the circuit/algorithm, for instance, when $ k = 3 $, you may find an interesting pattern across the numbers that are being subtracted: if you consider $ Q = 0 $, then these numbers always have the form $ 4^{t} $.
 One interesting property about numbers of that form is that they can always be written as a sum of the